vanjohnson879/frontline-cloud-doc/content/reference/user/simulations/index.md

 {{< img src="create-simulation3.png" alt="Create simulation - Step 3" >}}

 - **Weight distribution**: on even, every injector will produce the same load.
 On custom, you have to set the weight in % of each pool (eg the first pool does 20% of the requests, and the second does 80%).
 The sum of the weight should be 100%.
-- **Pools**: defines the pools to be used when initiating the FrontLine injectors.
+- **Pools**: defines the pools to be used when initiating the Gatling Enterprise injectors.

 You can add many pools with a different number of hosts to run your simulation.